dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 A class or extension type declaration whose class body is `;` is treated as a declaration whose body is `{}`.

+The grammar is ambiguous with regard to the keyword `factory`.  *For example, `factory() => C();` could be a method named `factory` with an implicitly inferred return type, or it could be a factory constructor.*

+This ambiguity is resolved as follows: When a Dart parser expects to parse a `<memberDeclaration>`, and the first token is `factory`, it proceeds to parse the following input as a factory constructor.

+*Another special exception is introduced with factory constructors in order to avoid breaking existing code:*

+A factory constructor declaration of the form `factory C(...` where `C` is the name of the enclosing class, mixin class, enum, or extension type is treated as if `C` had been omitted.

+*Without this special rule, such a declaration would declare a constructor named `C.C`.
+With this rule it declares a constructor named `C`, which is the same as today.*

 Let _D_ be a class, extension type, or enum declaration.